msewell13/abs_scrape/README.md

-# ABS Mobile Shift Maintenance Scraper
+# ABS Portal Scrapers

-This repo contains a Playwright-based scraper for the ABS portal:
+This repo contains Playwright-based scrapers for the ABS portal:
 - `mobile_shift_maintenance_scrape.mjs`: scrapes the Mobile Shift Maintenance grid
-- Sends data directly to Monday.com
+  - Outputs to: `msm_results.json` and `msm_results.csv`
+- `schedule_scrape.mjs`: scrapes the Schedule Master (Month Block View)
+  - Outputs to: `month_block.json` and `month_block.csv`
-- Runs automatically every 15 minutes via cron job
+- Runs automatically on a schedule via cron job (optional)

-The scraper loads credentials from a `.env` file and saves a reusable Playwright `storageState.json` after login.
+The scrapers load credentials from a `.env` file and save a reusable Playwright `storageState.json` after login.
+Scraped data can be integrated with third-party tools like n8n, Zapier, or Grist.

 ## 🚀 Quick Start Guide